Ideas-on-Stage/ideasonstage.com/content/en/public-speaking-coaching/_index.md

-+++
+---
-draft 			= false
+draft: false
-title 			= "Public Speaking Coaching" description		= "Whether you are a leader in a major corporation or running your own business, speak like the leader everyone wants to follow." translationKey	= "public-speaking-coaching" picture	 		= "wikistage-wbg-2015.jpg" weight			= 20 pages			= "bottom"
+title: "Public Speaking Coaching"
+description: "Whether you are a leader in a major corporation or running your own business, speak like the leader everyone wants to follow."
-+++
+picture: "wikistage-wbg-2015.jpg"
+translationKey: "public-speaking-coaching"

+blocks:
+- type: "page-hero"
+- type: "page-breadcrumbs"
+- type: "page-content"
+- type: "page-list"
+---

 ## Tailored to address each individual’s strengths and areas for improvement.